ECburx/Idris2GL/README.md

 ### Showing a bmp file.

 - `samples/ShowBMP.idr`
 - Shows 4 possible ways to load, scale and show a bmp file, with each ways in different customization level.

 ### Handling Key Presses Events

 - `samples/KeyPresses.idr`
 - Press [ Up | Down | LEFT | RIGHT ] buttons to switch between pics.

+### Showing pictures in other formats

+- `samples/ShowIMG.idr`
+- Shows 4 possible ways to load, scale and show a png file, with each ways in different customization level.